 If the medical examination is given by a health service or a physician selected and paid by the City, the results of such examination will be sent to the employee's personal physician and retained by the physician designated by the City.
 The Department physician will notify the Police Chief only if the employee is experiencing a medical condition that would impair his ability to perform his duties.
-Such examination shall be considered as working time and the employees shall be paid two hours of call back pay.
+Such examination shall be considered as working time and the employees shall be paid two hours of call back pay if the appointment is scheduled outside of the employee's working hours.